-A resolution is a recommendation (or a series of recommendations) for improving the effectiveness of the Convention that is long-lasting in nature (CITES, Article XI(3)(e); Notification No. 1999/33).
-Any Party may submit a resolution for consideration at the next meeting of the Conference of the Parties.
-The Party must submit the text of the resolution to the Secretariat at least 150 days before the next meeting (Resolution Conf.
-4.6).
-The Parties must approve resolutions by a two-thirds majority.
+A Resolution is a recommendation (or a series of recommendations) for improving the effectiveness of the Convention that is long-lasting in nature [Article XI.3(e) of the Convention].
+A Party must submit a draft resolution to the Secretariat at least 150 days before a meeting at which it is to be discussed [Resolution Conf.
+4.6 (Rev.)].
+The Parties approve resolutions by a two-thirds majority.

-Species Proposal (also, Proposal to Amend Appendix I or II)
+Species proposal (also, Proposal to amend Appendix I or II)

-A species proposal is a proposal to amend Appendix I or II (CITES, Article XV).
-A Party may propose any species for inclusion in, or removal from, Appendices I or II.
+A species proposal is a proposal to amend Appendix I or II (Article XV of the Convention).
+A Party may propose any species for inclusion in, or removal from, Appendix I or II.
 However, the Conference of the Parties has agreed that species shall not be removed from Appendix I unless they have first been transferred to Appendix II (see Resolution Conf.
-9.24 Annex 4).
+9.24, Annex 4).
 A Party may also propose a transfer of a species from one Appendix to another or change an existing annotation to a listing.
-A Party must submit the proposal to the Secretariat at least 150 days before the next meeting of the Conference of the Parties.
-The Parties must approve resolutions by a two-thirds majority.
+A Party must submit the proposal to the Secretariat at least 150 days before a meeting of the Conference of the Parties at which it is to be discussed.
+The Parties approve species proposals by a two-thirds majority.